Ho’oponpono – A simple but powerful healing and clearing technique

 Explanation for “I’m sorry” and “Please forgive me” statements

-Many of my students have been using Ho’oponopono for a while.
-They are reporting subtle and yet profound changes in their lives when they use it.
+Many of my students have used Ho’oponopono.
+Often they report subtle and yet profound changes in their lives when they use it.

-I have found that it is often helpful to hear Joe Vitale’s response when asked about this during a workshop.
-It was forwarded to me by Rev. Margaret McCormick, who first introduced me to Ho’oponopono:
+I have found that it is often helpful to hear Joe Vitale’s response when asked about this during a workshop:

-Statement from workshop attendee: “I can’t imagine a loving God or Divinity who needs my forgiveness.
-I don’t think the Divine has to forgive me for anything.”
+• Statement from Workshop Attendee: “I don’t think the Divine has to forgive me for anything.”

-Response from Joe Vitale: “You aren’t saying those statements to be forgiven by the Divinity.
+• Response from Joe Vitale: “You aren’t saying those statements to be forgiven by the Divinity.
 You’re saying them to clean yourself.
-You’re saying them to Divinity, but they are to clean you.
 In other words, the Divine is already showering love on you.
 It never stops.
 You are being asked to be returned to a state of pure love.
 That state of pure love is there, but you’re not connected with it when you are frustrated, in pain, confused, angry, etc. So by saying, “I love you, I’m sorry, please forgive me, thank you,” you’re cleaning the programs in you that are preventing you from being at that pure state of love.
 Again, the Divine doesn’t need you to do Ho’oponopono, but you need to do it.”

 • Repeat the phrases “Thank you” and “I love you.”